 4. CIVIC MEMORIAL AUDITORIUM

 c.
 1926, 525 N. Center Street.
 The Roman-Doric style building is dedicated in memory of Americans who lost their lives in WW I. The exterior is finished in stucco to resemble sandstone and trimmed with terra cotta.
 Each side presents a polychrome panel of the seal of the City of Stockton, State of California, federal government and emblems of the American Legion, Spanish American War Veterans, Veterans of Foreign Wars and the Grand Army of the Republic.
 The 12 emblems of the armed forces are on the building's frieze.

-ARCHITECTURE

 c.
 1888, 146 W. Weber Ave.
 The Victorian Commercial style building was at one time the 2nd largest flour milling operation in California.
 An addition was built in 1917.
+Today, it's home to Visit Stockton.